 Tip: Do portray yourself as a unique student who is authentically a good fit for UC Berkeley in 2019.
 Don't mold yourself to fit a stereotype because you heard that UC Berkeley was big on activism 50 years ago in the 1960s.

 Imagine Your Arguments Being Made by Another Person:

 Many students want to aggrandize themselves in their appeal by citing the other colleges that accepted them.
-But, think of someone who you have no romantic feelings for.
-If that person provided a list of other people who'd date him or her, would it change your mind?
+However, think of someone who wants to date you but you have no romantic feelings for that person.
+If he or she provided a list of other people very willing date him or her, would it change your mind about going on a date?
 What if he or she gave you an emotional sob story to gain your sympathy?
-Or, what if this person decided to reveal that he or she is actually a trust-fund baby—or has a rich and famous uncle?
+Or, what if this person claimed to be a wealthy trust-fund baby or closely tied to a rich and famous uncle?
 Are you more open to a romantic future now?

 A lot of the ways that students profess their love for UC Berkeley is seen by admissions officers as irrelevant.
 Admissions officers have expectations: you either fit them or you don't.
 The more you address the qualifications they're looking for, the more their interest goes up.

-So, it follows that fawning over UC Berkeley's grandeur, name dropping legacy relatives, sharing sentimental childhood memories of visiting UC Berkeley, philosophizing over the nature of the admissions process, and warmly highlighting personality quirks only steal the spotlight away from your valid qualifications.
-Yes, they sound nice and proper, but none of this is speaks to your individual merit.
+Fawning over UC Berkeley's grandeur, name dropping legacy relatives, sharing sentimental childhood memories of visiting UC Berkeley, philosophizing over the nature of the admissions process, and warmly highlighting personality quirks only steal the spotlight away from your valid qualifications.
+Yes, they sound nice and proper, but none of this speaks to your individual merit.
 Successful appeals that include such detours and still succeed are successful in spite of them, not because of them.

-So, less stylistic fluff and more targeted substance.
-The best and safest way to go for UC Berkeley.
+So, less stylistic fluff and more targeted substance are the best and safest approaches for UC Berkeley.